worldbank/metadata-editor-docs/docs/ME_API.md

 ![image](img/ME_UG_API_Code_Example_Excel_File_Data.jpg)

 The metadata is provided in one row per indicator.
-It is provided in columns named Indicator.Code, Topic, Indicator.Name, Long.definition, Unit.of.measure, Periodicity, Other.notes, Notes.from.original.source, General.comments, Source, Statistical.concept.and.methodology, Development.relevance, Related.source.links, and Other.web.links.
+It is provided in columns named Indicator.Code, Topic, Indicator.Name, Long.definition, Unit.of.measure, Periodicity, Other.notes, Notes.from.original.source, General.comments, Source, Statistical.concept.and.methodology, Aggregation.method, Development.relevance, Related.source.links, and Other.web.links.
 These columns will have to be mapped to the corresponding metadata elements in the metadata standard (see https://worldbank.github.io/metadata-schemas/#tag/Timeseries).

 ![image](img/ME_UG_API_Code_Example_Excel_File_Metadata.jpg)